The Diatonic Scale

 How to crack the modal code

 Let’s return to our imaginary diatonic, or white key, piano for a moment.
-To break the routine of the C major scale outline above, we could experiment by ascending and descending between other like-notes an octave apart; D to D, or E to E for example.
+To break the routine of the C major scale outlined above, we could experiment by ascending and descending between other like-notes an octave apart; D to D, or E to E for example.
 In doing so, we would be entering the magic kingdom of modal scales.
 Tabbing them for the 10 hole harp in sequence from C, the result is displayed in the chart below left.
 Take some time now to play each line left to right and right to left (up and down) a few times on your C harp.
-Listen carefully the end product in each case – the different character, or flavour, of each scale.
+Listen carefully to the end product in each case and note the different character, or flavour, of each scale.
 How does each one leave you feeling?
 Can you find any useful or interesting musical licks?
 Do any of the scales remind you of tunes you have heard before?